Juliette Gariépy

 Juliette Gariépy is a Canadian actress and model from Quebec.
-She won the Prix Iris for Revelation of the Year at the 25th Quebec Cinema Awards in 2023 for her performance in the independent film Red Rooms (Les Chambres rouges), and was nominated for a Canadian Screen Award for Best Lead Performance in a Drama Film at the 12th Canadian Screen Awards in 2024.

-She was co-winner with Nathan Stewart-Jarrett of the award for Best Performance at the 2023 Fantasia Film Festival.
+For her performance in the widely acclaimed independent film Red Rooms, she won the Prix Iris for Revelation of the Year at the 25th Quebec Cinema Awards in 2023, she was co-winner with Nathan Stewart-Jarrett of the award for Best Performance at the 27th Fantasia International Film Festival, and she was nominated for a Canadian Screen Award for Best Lead Performance in a Drama Film at the 12th Canadian Screen Awards in 2024.

-Her film roles include Boost, You Can Live Forever, Inès, Mothers and Monsters, Two Women (Deux femmes en or) and Mile End Kicks.
+Gariépy has also played roles in the films Boost, You Can Live Forever, Inès, Mothers and Monsters, Two Women, Mile End Kicks and Skinny Boots.